mklabs/node-build-script/readme.md

 This node/grunt-based build script tries to be as close as possible to the [ant-build-script][], a really great project you should check out.

-It is still in early stage of development, but it'll get better and better, based on [your feedback](https://github.com/h5bp/node-build-script/issues).
+It is still in early stage of development, but will get better, thanks to [your feedback](https://github.com/h5bp/node-build-script/issues).

 ## Quick start